inigoserna/pyftpsync/readme_pypi.rst

   * This is a command line tool...
   *  ... and a library for use in your Python projects
-  * upload mode
-  * download mode
-  * TODO: bidirectional sync mode
+  * Upload, download, and bi-directional synch mode
   * Allows FTP-to-FTP and Filesystem-to-Filesystem synchronisation as well
   * Architecture is open to add other target types.